TROUBLESHOOTING

 6. Problem plugins - Check the Plugins behaving badly page for the correct or best 3rd party plugin Wrapper settings.
 Also, you may be able to identify CPU intensive plugins with the Plugin performance monitor.

 7. Bridged plugins - Make sure you are not bridging plugins unnecessarily.
-There are three common causes:
+Here are some common causes:

 • VST library mismatches (Windows) - Make sure you are using plugins that match your version of FL Studio (32 or 64 Bit).
 Some people switch to FL Studio 64 Bit while their VST library is still 32 Bit OR they unnecessarily run the 32 Bit version on a 64 Bit system with mainly 64 Bit plugins.
 If FL Studio can't find 64 Bit equivalents of the plugins it will bridge 32 Bit versions to 64 Bit mode and vice versa.
 This uses more CPU than 32 Bit plugin on FL Studio 32 Bit or 64 Bit plugins on FL Studio 64 Bit.